 Young ginger has a mild zesty flavor and a fine fleshy texture that is tender.
 Unlike matured ginger that’s usually used for cooking, the young ginger’s skin is very thin and easy to peel with fingers or a spoon.

-To make sushi ginger, only young ginger is used.
-It’s thinly sliced and then pickled in a sugar and rice vinegar mixture.
+To make sushi ginger, use only young ginger.
+Thinly slice and pickle it in a sugar and rice vinegar mixture.
 The sliced ginger will naturally become light pink from the tips of the young ginger (see the photo).

-Many commercially produced and sold pickled ginger are artificially dyed pink.
+Many commercial producers artificially dye the pickled ginger pink.
 If you’re purchasing pickled sushi ginger, you can find some brands that avoid artificial coloring.

 Young ginger is harvested and sold in early summer around May/June!

-Young gingers found in Asian grocery stores sometimes do not have the pink tip (already cut off).
+You can find young ginger in Asian grocery stores but they sometimes do not have the pink tip (already cut off).
 You can still make pickled ginger with these, but they won’t be naturally pink.

 Where to Find Young Ginger